raymondwcs/firebase/README.md

-# Google Firebase - A Quick Tutorial
+# Google Firebase Hosting - A Quick Tutorial

 ## Introduction
 This tutorial outlines the steps of deploying a simple Web app to Google Firebase